-What You Need to Know to Keep Rolling Through All Seasons
+Buying New Tires?
+What You Need to Know to Keep Rolling

 When it comes to replacing the tires on your car or truck, it can be a bit of an investment.
-It’s tempting to go with a cheaper set to save money, but this is one instance where quality matters.
-Doing some research and finding a good value on tires will ensure that they last a long time and give you good performance throughout their lifetimes.
-Our tire professionals at Kennedy Transmission Brake & Auto Service can give you options that offer the best long-term value within your immediate budget.
+You may be tempted to choose a cheaper set to save money, but quality matters in this instance.
+If you do some research and find a good value on tires, you can ensure they last a long time and give you good performance throughout their lifetimes.
+Our tire professionals at Kennedy Transmission can give you options that offer the best long-term value within your immediate budget.

 Not All Tires Are Created Equal

-To achieve the best possible performance from your tires, you should purchase a set that matches the season you are driving in.
-Your first consideration when buying a tire is what the climate is like where you live and where you usually drive.
-In places like Minnesota and North Dakota, with dry summers and snowy winters, it’s a good idea to go with dedicated summer and winter tires, swapping them out each spring and fall.
-There are certain differences between each type of tire:
+To achieve the best possible performance from your tires, purchase a set that matches the season you are driving in.
+First: consider what the climate is like where you live and where you usually drive.
+Places like Minnesota have dry summers and snowy winters.
+That means it’s a good idea to go with dedicated summer and winter tires and swap them out each spring and fall.
+But what are the differences in these types of tires?

-- Summer tires are designed for hot temperatures.
+- Summer tires work best in hot temperatures.
 The tread is engineered for good traction on dry or rainy roads.
-However, the rubber compound in summer tires gets stiff when temperatures drop below 45°F, and snow and mud can pack into the tread, reducing the traction of the tire.
+However, the rubber compound in summer tires gets stiff when temperatures drop below 45°F, and snow and mud can pack into the tread and reduce tire traction.

-- Winter tires are designed for good traction on snowy surfaces.
+- Winter tires offer good traction on snowy surfaces.
 The tread actually throws snow off of the tire as the wheel turns.
-The rubber compound in a winter tire is soft so that it will remain flexible temperatures below 45°F. At higher temperatures, however, the softer rubber wears down rapidly.
+And the rubber compound in a winter tire is soft, so it will remain flexible in temperatures below 45°F. But at higher temperatures, the softer rubber wears down rapidly.

 - All-season tires sacrifice some of the performance of summer or winter tires, but they maintain adequate traction in either extremely hot or cold weather.

-- All-terrain tires are designed to handle the extra wear of off-road use while still giving adequate performance on streets and highways.
+- All-terrain tires can handle the extra wear of off-road use while still giving an adequate performance on streets and highways.
 There are a number of grades to choose from, whether you are only an occasional off-road explorer or a serious rock climber.

 Make sure to choose the type of tire that best fits your preferred driving style and location in order to keep your car running safely and at peak performance.